Exploratory Data Analysis, Regression, and Classification for Education

 This course will help you:

-- Acquire hands-on skills in exploratory data analysis tailored to educational datasets
+- Conduct exploratory data analysis to uncover trends and prepare educational datasets for modeling

 Course Instructors